 The Hall of State as seen from the west end of the Esplanade and reflecting pool.

 At 277 acres the park is massive.
-For the purpose of this photo essay, I’m only going to write about the sculpture and historic buildings that make up the Esplanade.
+For the purpose of this photo essay, I’m focusing on the sculpture and historic buildings along the Esplanade, the real gem of the park.

-To me the Esplanade is the real gem of the park.
 Built especially for the Centennial, the Esplanade features a 700-foot reflection pool and three fountains.
-During the State Fair of Texas and other special events, there are water shows set to a variety of music and lit by more than 170 lights.
+During the State Fair of Texas and other special events, there are water shows set to music and lit by more than 170 lights.
+To me, this is the real gem of the park, though there are other interesting structures to explore.

 The fountains and reflecting pool at the Esplanade at Fair Park.

-Everything is bigger in Texas!
+Everything is bigger in Texas

 Statue representing Texas as part of Spain.